davetheknave/Web-Portfolio-02/README.md

 ## About

 This is a website used to showcase the visual work that I've done.
-It is hosted by Netlify on [david.stearns.xyz](https://david.stearns.xyz).
+It was hosted by Netlify, but is no longer being used.